MonsterReaper/MonsterReaper/README.md

 - 👋 Hi, I’m MonsterReaper
-- 👀 I’m interested in game development
+- 👀 I’m interested in AI, game development,math and tech
-- 🌱 I’m currently working on my game project and concentrating on my academics
+- 🌱 I’m currently concentrating on my academics
 - 📫 How to reach me- Discord: MonsterReaper#2874

-Hello, I'm working on a game rn.
-I know python, html and gdscript currently.
-I want to learn java and C#
+I know python, html and gdscript.